Tejas07PSK/Melanoma-Detection/README.md

         + **_Arguments_ :**
           + **gray_img** - 2-dimensional numpy array, representing a gray-scale image.
         + **_Returns_ :**
-          + **aryoflst** - numpy array of python tuples, representing the various gray-levels present in the image, along with their corresponding frequency of occurence in the image.
+          + **aryoflst** - numpy array of python tuples, representing the various gray-levels present in the image, along with their corresponding frequency of occurrence in the image.

 8. ``` module Main.``` :-
    * **_Methods_ :**